 This report forms part of a series of fact-checks of leading political parties and politicians to be published by Africa Check in the run-up to the elections on 7 May.

-Correct.
 In 2008/09 – the last year the ANC governed the Western Cape – the Auditor-General reported that not a single provincial government department had received a clean audit.

 In 2009/10 – the first year the Western Cape was run by the DA – the Auditor-General reported that seven departments had received clean audits.

-Only the first part of the claim is correct.
 Western Cape provincial government departments have occupied the top spots in the Annual Public Sector Reporting Awards since 2011.
 Both the 2011 and 2012 awards placed Western Cape departments in the top three positions.
 The Western Cape Department of Agriculture has scooped the top spot for two years running.

 Under the ANC, the Western Cape agriculture department and the treasury were placed second and third respectively in the 2007 Annual Public Sector Reporting Awards.
 The Western Cape Department of Local Government was placed second in the 2006 awards.

-The first part appears to be correct.
 The DA referred Africa Check to an assessment produced by the Department of Performance Monitoring and Evaluation in the Presidency which evaluated “the quality of management practices across a comprehensive range of management areas, from supply chain management to strategic planning”.

 The assessment found that the Western Cape government scored highest out of all the provinces for strategic management, governance and accountability, human resources management and financial management.

-However, the claim that the Western Cape was the only province in South Africa with “no irregular or unauthorised spending” in 2013 cannot be assessed as the Auditor-General’s 2013/14 audit has yet to be finalised.
+The claim that the Western Cape was the only province in South Africa with “no irregular or unauthorised spending” in 2013 cannot be assessed as the Auditor-General’s 2013/14 audit has yet to be finalised.

 Africa Check asked the DA what evidence it had to support the claim.
 To date the party has not responded.
 We will update this report if they do.

-The census found that 99.1% of households in the Western Cape had access to piped water.
+The 2011 national census found that 99.1% of households in the Western Cape had access to piped water.
 Just behind the Western Cape was Gauteng province, where 98.2% of households were found to have had access to piped water.

 The Western Cape had the highest percentage of households with access to flush or chemical toilets at 92%.
 It was followed by Gauteng, where 86.5% of households had access to flush or chemical toilets.